pocomane/brewed-in-the-apocalypse/bita.md

 Scenarist - Yes, however the time is over, so the wall closes...

-Bob - wait, wait, you were just doing a __Describe some details__ move, there was no action involving.
+Bob - wait, wait, you were just describing some details, there was no action involving.
 The time can not pass!

 Scenarist - Yes, sorry, you are right.
 So, what do you do?